How Is IBS Diagnosed: Simplified by A Gut Doctor.

 And here is why:

-1- basically when we (doctors) develop symptom-based criteria for a diagnosis of a disease, this means we yet don’t fully understand this disease.
+1 when we (doctors) develop symptom-based criteria for a disease diagnosis, we don’t fully understand this disease.

 - Food sensitivities (diet intolerance)

 - Post-infectious malabsorption (tropical sprue)

 Although these above-listed diseases have more reliable methods of diagnosis, they always get confused with IBS.

 I advise you always to ask your doctor about your symptoms if you’re not sure about your symptoms.